NOTE: Analysis is mixed in with the relation of

 "Laura is the one" what?
 A similar statement was in FWWM, made by Donna about James.
 "James is the one."

-I wouldn't pay much heed to it as it as Donna is musing about how James loves Laura with everlasting love, a true love, but part ten has had much in it about love.
+I wouldn't pay much heed to it as it is Donna musing about how James loves Laura with everlasting love, a true love, but part ten has had much in it about love.
 Janey voices her love for Cooper-Dougie and we feel that rather than he simply parroting back her words he expresses his love to her as well.
-Candie worries over how Rodney will be able to continue loving her.
+Candie worries over how Rodney will be able to continue loving her, the implication being that she loves him.
 We see that Nadine is likely in love with Jacoby.
-Albert and Constance are an item, which Tammy says is "sweet".
+Albert and Constance are in love, which Tammy says is "sweet".
 This is the same thing that Laura says in response to Donna's musings, but in a sardonic way, she seeming to be also aware that what Donna is expressing is her own love for James.
 From there, the discussion switches to talking about falling through space, how it would feel.
 We can tell that Donna's ideas will likely be romantic, whereas Laura's are darker, one bursting into fire (like a comet) and left without the help of angels as they have all gone away.
 And what does Margaret's statement about Laura follow up but her having just told Hawk to "listen to the dream of time and space".
 After which we will then have Rebekah del Rio musing on the stars.

-James, however, didn't turn out to be "the one".
+James, however, didn't turn out to be "the one" for Laura or Donna.
 After Laura's death, James fell in love with Donna and both felt that they had been falling in love all that while.
 Both feel guilty over this, as if they have betrayed Laura.
+That relationship didn't endure.

 Laura has always been the instigator for the series, it wouldn't have existed without her death, but she is reinstated here as still a prime mover in some way.
 "Laura is the one."
 This is emphasized by Gordon, who never had any personal contact with Laura, seeing a vision of her visit with Donna after she had seen her father, as BOB.